Human Sciences Research Ethics Committee

 When do I need to apply for ethical approval?

 - You are an external researcher and are conducting collaborative research with a member or members of our Human Sciences staff and have secured ethical approval for your research at your host institution.
-However, if you intend to run any research project on University of Derby premises you must get ethical approval from the Human Sciences Research Ethics Committee.
+However, if you intend to run any research project on University of Derby premises with CLANS you must get ethical approval from the Human Sciences Research Ethics Committee.

 - If you are an Undergraduate or Masters student studying here at the university, who is conducting research for an Independent Study.
 You will be given ethical approval through the Independent Studies Ethics Committee.
 Please see your module leader or look at the Independent Study module web page for further information.